 Step 3.
 Fire up the grill and let it reach 500 to 600 degrees Fahrenheit.

-Do this while the vent and the draft door are open to gather the air needed for it to heat up.
+Do this while the vent and the draft door are open to gather the air needed to heat up.

-Try not to go any higher than this temperature as it may shock the ceramics of the Kamado Joe which might lead to breakage.
+Try not to go any higher than this temperature as it may break the ceramics of the Kamado Joe.

 Step 5.
-After that, wait for another 15 to 20 minutes before closing the top vent to lock all the heat inside the grill and then let it cold down.
+Wait for another 15 to 20 minutes before closing the top vent to lock all the heat inside the grill, and then let it cool down.

 Step 6.
-Once the grill has cooled down, grab a brush and then clean the grates and the ceramics with it.
+Once the grill has cools down, grab a brush and clean the grates and ceramics with it.

-Never use chemicals in cleaning the Kamado Joe to maintain its integrity.
+Never use chemicals while cleaning the inside of the Kamado Joe to maintain its integrity.

 Also, do not use water as it may cause thermal shock to the ceramics.